-The Alabama Veterans Museum and Archives, located in the old L&N Freight Depot in Athens, was the brainchild of the late Limestone County, Alabama, Veterans Service Officer Kenneth David.
+The Alabama Veterans Museum and Archives, located in Athens, Alabama, was the brainchild of the late Limestone County, Alabama, Veterans Service Officer Kenneth David.
 After collecting artifacts for an exhibit to commemorate the 50th anniversary of the end of World War II in 1995, Ken still had many artifacts left after the exhibit closed that contributors didn’t retrieve.
 He wanted a permanent place to display the artifacts to honor the brave men and women from the Civil War to the present who fought and died to keep our land free.

 Q. What are the hours the Museum is open?